FACULTY & GRADUATE STUDENT RESEARCH GRANTS

 Request for Applications:

 The BRITE Lab at the University of Wisconsin-Madison is pleased to announce our continuing grant program to support UW faculty and graduate students.
 The grants sponsor research that use experiments to develop insights to questions in business, consumer science, accounting, economics, and related fields.
 The BRITE Lab has $25,000 in grants available this year.
 We anticipate individual grants ranging from $1,000 to $5,000, with most prior funded grants coming in around $2,000-$3,500.
-The BRITE Lab funding can be used for paying student subjects or for other direct expenses related to running an experiment.
+The BRITE Lab funding can be used for paying student subjects or for other direct expenses related to running an experiment (lab, online and field experiments all possible for funding).

 Proposals will undergo an objective review process by the BRITE Faculty Advisory Board, who have expertise in behavioral/experimental economics.
 Proposals will be evaluated based on two key factors: intellectual merit and potential for success.
 The intellectual merit component is met by having a well-thought out and novel theory-based experiment.
 A reasonable budget justification and funding plan will facilitate meeting the “potential for success” component.